-Project development stages completed to date - 3.Traffic Management Task Description Outputs achieved

-F easibility Feasibility work has identified the schemes as options to support movement and access in Bexhill Report developed outlining options. and Hastings.
-Consultation - Key Stakeholders Considerable consultation with key local stakeholders at both Rother District Council and Hastings Borough Council has been This has galvanised local support for the development of a longer term programme of transport improvements to support movement and access within Bexhill and Hastings, undertaken on feasibility work. alongside the specific programme of measures Option Selection Feasibility reports and consultation information from local stakeholders, has been used to develop a prioritised list of schemes.
+Project development stages completed to date - 3.Traffic Management Task Description Outputs achieved Feasibility b Feasibility work has identified the schemes as options to support movement and access in Bexhill and Hastings.
+Report developed outlining options. e Consultation - Key 8 Stakeholders Considerable consultation with key local stakeholders at both Rother District Council and Hastings Borough Council has been undertaken on feasibility work.
+This has galvanised local support for the development of a longer term programme of transport improvements to support movement and access within Bexhill and Hastings, alongside the specific programme of measures.
+Option Selection Feasibility reports and consultation information from local stakeholders, has been used to develop a prioritised list of schemes.
 A programme of measures which forms Phase 1 of a wider programme has been developed.
-Business Case Development The above stages have been undertaken to inform the development of the business case.
+FBusiness Case Development The above stages have been undertaken to inform the development of the business case.
 Robust WebTAG compliant business case.
 Project developmen t stages to be completed - 3.
-Traffic Management Task Description Pre-liminary Design To be commissioned as part of ESCC Capital Programme of Local Transport Improvements, to commence 2018/19 Public Consultation To be undertaken with key stakeholders and the general public in both Bexhill and Hastings.
-Approval Seek approval from Lead Member for Transport and Environment Detailed Design To be commissioned as part of ESCC Capital Programme of Local Transport Improvements, to commence 2018/19 through to 2019/20.
-Implementation Scheme construction will commence in 2019/20 through to 2020/21.
+Traffic Management e Task Description c Pre-liminary t Design To be commissioned as part of ESCC Capital Programme of Local Transport Improvements, to commence 2018/19 Public Consultation To be undertaken with key stakeholders and the general public in both Bexhill and Hastings. eApproval Seek approval from Lead Member for Transport and Environment VDetailed Design To be commissioned as part of ESCC Capital Programme of Local Transport Improvements, to commence 2018/19 through to 2019/20. almplementation Scheme construction will commence in 2019/20 through to 2020/21.